Climate change and COVID-19

 • The pandemic is an immediate threat, if action was not taken people would die within weeks.
 Climate change is not going to reach its full extent for decades, even centuries.

 • The pandemic can be, must be, controlled at the national and local levels, even at the personal level.
-National and state governments have the legislative and legal resources to either ignore or act on the threat; those that have acted promptly and effectively are controlling the pandemic in their jurisdiction.
+National and state governments have the legislative and legal resources to either ignore or act on the threat; those who have acted promptly and effectively are controlling the pandemic in their jurisdiction.
 The actions of a single nation will have little impact on climate change, all nations must act together.

 • The pandemic is simple and obvious, climate change is complex and largely hidden and requires some exercise of intelligence and a grasp of science to understand; or at least a trust in science.